DogepartyXDP/Documentation/Bylaws/Dogeparty_Foundation_Bylaws.md

 ### 3.1 Election Frequency

-  - Dogeparty Community Director elections shall be held once every 2 years
+  - Dogeparty Community Director elections shall be held biennially (once every two years) beginning with the election period at the end of calendar year 2023

 ### 3.2 Election Process